swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

   * Changed the SwiftPM manifest API to be based on `SwiftSettings` rather than the target.
   * Use the term "upcoming feature" rather than "future feature" to reduce confusion.
   * Don't parse the right-hand side of a `&&` or `||` that doesn't affect the result.
+  * Add some discussion of language and tools versions.

 ## Acknowledgments